 - Affiliate bookings are auto-tagged with ‘Affiliate’ and the affiliate code.

 - Gifts are tagged with ‘Gift’ and the gift code.

-- Lost Lead bookings are tagged with ‘rescue’.
+- Abandoned Bookings that are recovered are tagged with ‘rescue’.

 - Bookings made on Mobile devices are tagged ‘mobile’,

 - And bookings made through Book Now buttons on websites that are not your Xola-affiliated website will be tagged with the URL of the website.
 For example, if Popspot’s main website is popspots.com but they also have Book Now buttons installed on nyctours.com, bookings made through nyctours.com will be tagged as such.